DeonJacobs/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-###Variables Filtered for this assignment
+###Variables Filtered for this Assignment

 Only the Standard Deviation and Mean variable calculations where required from all feature measurement calculations listed above.
 These variables were filtered out from data set using the run_analysis.R script

-###Operations performed on filtered feature variable descriptions/names to make tidy data set
+###Operations Performed on Filtered Feature Variable Descriptions/Names to Make Tidy Data Set

 * Change descriptions to lower case
 * Remove following characters : "(",")","-"
 * Remove duplicated phrases such as "bodybody"

-###Two columns were added to the filtered variable data set
+###Two Columns Were Added to the Filtered Variable Data Set

-*activity (Type of measurement activity: WALKING, WALKING_UPSTRAIRS, WALKING_DOWNSTAIRS, STANDING, SITTING, LAYING) *subject (Person performing activity: 1-30)
+* activity (Type of measurement activity: WALKING, WALKING_UPSTRAIRS, WALKING_DOWNSTAIRS, STANDING, SITTING, LAYING)

-###Final tidy variable result from above transformations
+* subject (Person performing activity: 1-30)

+###Final Tidy Variable Result from Above Transformations

 *	activity
 *	subject